Challenging Test Results –

 Time flew.
 March was soon the beginning of May and he had just a few weeks before he would get his degree in Mechanical Engineering.
-Much of the family tree was done and the results of the DNA, he hoped, would help break lose the brick wall on his Dad’s side.
+Much of the family tree was done and the results of the DNA, he hoped, would help break loose the brick wall on his Dad’s side.

 Susan, his girlfriend of three years, knocked on his dorm room door.
 “Hey Honey, you want to grab something to eat?”

 “You bet.
 Let me just check my email first.”
 He clicked on his email.
 His DNA test results were in.
 “Hey look!
 I can find out who I am related to now!”
 He clicked on the link in eager anticipation of the results.

 Susan and Calvin looked over the results together.
 “What is this?!” he said.
 “It says my Mom is on here!”
 He clicked the link.
 Sure enough, a woman he had never met was listed as his parent.
 Her user name was Mfilly.
 Further, it said she hadn’t logged on in almost six months on to the website.

 Susan asked, “Is that your Mom?”